 COVID-19 and the 2020 Census

 As the COVID-19 health crisis continues to develop here in Texas, there is a public health risk for census takers attempting to finalize a complete count through door-to-door interactions.
 Now more than ever, it’s important for those who are able to complete the census online, by phone or by mail to ensure a complete count for our state and to mitigate additional public health risks.
-For details on how the Foundation is staying, please review our COVID-19 updates.

 What you can do